Find Trade Colleges

 The states with the most job growth for Separating, Filtering, Clarifying, Precipitating, & Still Machine Operator are Vermont, Oregon, and Washington.
 Watch out if you plan on working in Ohio, North Carolina, or Maine.
 These states have the worst job growth for this type of profession.

-Separating, Filtering, Clarifying, Precipitating, and Still Machine Setters, Operators, and Tenders make between $26,070 and $67,630 a year.
+The salary for Separating, Filtering, Clarifying, Precipitating, and Still Machine Setters, Operators, and Tenders ranges between about $26,070 and $67,630 a year.

 undefined